If a local file storage is outside the document root, images are sometimes not shown if multiple images are on a page.

 #11 Updated by Markus Klein about 6 years ago

 Ok, here we come closer to the problem why your LocalConfiguration file is rewritten all the time.

 ConfigurationManager::setLocalConfigurationValueByPath() rewrites the file on EVERY call!

 What you want to do is actually:

 You do not want to persist this configuration, you just want to override it.

 Keep in mind that the LocalConfiguration is cached and may not always be read from the file, only the AdditionalConfiguration is read everytime.

-#12 Updated by Jost Baron over 5 years ago
+#12 Updated by Jost Baron about 6 years ago

 Ok, this has solved the problem.
 Thanks for your time!